Ike Diogu

 Ikechukwu Somtochukwu Diogu (born September 11, 1983) is a Nigerian-American former professional basketball player who played six seasons in the National Basketball Association (NBA) and in multiple other leagues in his 18-year career.
 He was an All-American college player for the Arizona State Sun Devils.

 Family and early life

 Diogu's parents, natives of Nigeria, moved to the U.S. in 1980 to pursue further education.
-They later moved from Buffalo, New York, where he was born, to Garland, Texas.
+They later moved from Buffalo, New York, where he was born in Garland, Texas.
 Ike attended Austin Academy, then enrolled at Garland High School.
 Diogu is a member of the Igbo ethnic group.

 College career

 Diogu stands at 6 ft 9 in tall, which is considered slightly undersized for an NBA power forward, but he makes up for his lack of height with his muscle, girth and 7 ft 4 in wingspan.

 Diogu attended Arizona State University, where he excelled on the team under head coach Rob Evans.
 He garnered several honors, both in the Pac-10 Conference and nationally.
 He won Pac-10 Freshman of the Year, and then Pac-10 Player of the Year in his final season with ASU, as a junior.
 Many speculated that Diogu would enter the draft after playing his third season with Arizona State.
 On June 21, 2005, he made the decision to enter the NBA draft.

 On January 15, 2022, Diogu's number 5 jersey was retired by the Sun Devils.
 He was the first consensus All-American in program history.